‘Buyer’ means any person, company or organisation which buys or has agreed to buy any Goods.

-(b) for any loss of profit, business, contracts, revenues or anticipated savings, or
+(b) for any loss of profit, business, contracts, revenues, opportunity or anticipated savings, or

 (c) for any special, indirect or consequential loss or damage of any nature whatsoever.

-12.5 Subject to condition 12.3 and notwithstanding anything contained in these conditions, the Seller’s liability in contract, tort (including negligence or breach of statutory duty) or otherwise arising by reason of or in connection with the supply of the goods shall be limited to a sum equivalent to the price of the goods supplied.
+12.5 Subject to Conditions 12.3 and 12.4 and notwithstanding anything contained in these Conditions, the Seller’s liability in contract, tort (including negligence or breach of statutory duty) or otherwise arising by reason of or in connection with the supply of the Goods shall be limited to a sum equivalent to the price of the Goods supplied.

-The Seller shall not be liable for any loss or damage sustained by the Buyer caused by delay or failure to perform the contract arising from any act of God, war, riot, strike, lock-out, government control or regulation, abnormal weather conditions, accident, breakdown or any other circumstances beyond the Seller’s control and in such event, insofar as the contract shall not have performed, the Seller may either terminate the contract and return any advance payment received or delay for such period as may be necessary.
+The Seller shall not be liable for any loss or damage sustained by the Buyer caused by delay or failure to perform a Contract arising from any act of God, war, riot, strike, lockout, government control or regulation, abnormal weather conditions, accident, breakdown or any other circumstances beyond the Seller’s control and in such event, insofar as a Contract shall not have performed, the Seller may either terminate such Contract and return any advance payment received or delay for such period as may be necessary.

-15.1 All drawings and other documents supplied by one party to the other shall remain the copyright and property of the party supplying the same and may not be copied or reproduced without its consent and such documents shall be returned in the event of the contract not being made or completed.
+15.1 All drawings and other documents supplied by one party to the other shall remain the copyright and property of the party supplying the same and may not be copied or reproduced without its consent and such documents shall be returned in the event of a Contract not being made or completed.

 15.2 Any trade secret or confidential information supplied by either party to the other shall be kept confidential and shall not be disclosed to any party without the consent of the party supplying the same.

-16.1 The Buyer shall notify the Seller immediately of and circumstances coming to its attention which may be likely to give rise to any claim that the goods infringe the rights of any third party and shall permit the Seller to conduct any action or negotiations in respect there of in the name of the Buyer but at the Seller’s expense.
+16.1 The Buyer shall notify the Seller immediately of any circumstances coming to its attention which may be likely to give rise to any claim that the Goods infringe the rights of any third party and shall permit the Seller to conduct any action or negotiations in respect there of in the name of the Buyer but at the Seller’s expense.

 16.2 In the event of any such claim being successful, the Seller shall indemnify the Buyer against any liability it may sustain to such third party, but shall have no other liability to the Buyer in respect thereof.